dmbarbour/wikilon/docs/AwelonLang.md

 We can implement let and lambda expressions as an editable projection.

 Consider a lightweight syntax where `\x` indicates we "pop" a value from the stack and assign it to a local variable `x`, scoped to the remainder of our current definition or block (modulo shadowing).
-Thus `[\x EXPR]` serves the same role as `(λx.EXPR)`, while `[X] \x BODY` serves the same role as `let x = [X] in BODY`.
+Thus `[\x EXPR]` serves the same role as `(λx.EXPR)`, while `[X] \x BODY` serves the same role as `let x = X in BODY`.
 We can represent this via bidirectional rewriting:

         \x EXPR == (let-x) T(x,EXPR)
-          assuming `x` represents a value
+          assuming `x` represents a function value

-        T(x,E) | E does not contain x       == d E T(x,x)                              ==
+        T(x,E) | E does not contain x       == d E T(x,[x])                            ==
+        T(x,x)                              == [[]] a a d
         T(x,[E])                            == [T(x,E)] b
         T(x,F G)
             | only F contains x             == T(x,F) G
             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

-This projection is robust and independent of user definitions.

-Unfortunately, it is not optimal for conditional behaviors where use of a variable in an if-then block would result in closures.
-This could eventually be solved by a more cohesive projection with built-in knowledge of common conditionals.
-Meanwhile, we should optimize by hand.
+In this projection, `[x]` refers to the original value, while naked `x` refers to an inline call.
+This is simply the arrangement I've found convenient in practice.
+To ensure a robust interpretation, the above projection does not use any user-defined words.
+However, to improve concision, we could easily tweak the projection to use the word `i` in place of `[[]] a a d`.

+Unfortunately, this projection is not optimal for conditional behaviors (if then else, match case, etc.) because it will copy the `x` into each path as a closure.
+What we usually want is closer to leaving `x` on the stack at a predictable location then ensuring each branch knows where to find it.
+To solve this, we would need to integrate common conditional expressions with the local variables projection.
+Meanwhile, programmers must carefully handle conditionals.

-Despite caveats, local variables are a convenient projection in cases where tacit programming becomes a mess of closures or data-shuffling, or for larger programs where a user might have difficulty tracking the stack.
+Despite caveats, local variables are a convenient projection for cases where tacit programming would become a mess of closures and data shuffling words.

 ### Namespaces